 - anxiety disorders

-RA are at particularly high risk of cardiovascular disease and infections.
+RA increases the risk of other conditions as well.
+People with RA are at higher risk of cardiovascular disease and infections.

-Rheumatoid lung is a group of lung conditions commonly
+Rheumatoid lung is a group of lung conditions that may be found in RA patients.
+These include:

 - fluid in the lungs or chest cavity (pleural effusions)